rich-iannone/i18n/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Something is wrong with cldr.
+about: Something is wrong with i18n.
 title: ''
 labels: 'Type: ☹︎ Bug'
 assignees: rich-iannone